Why is an eicr so important for Cardiff homebuyers?

 - Check accessories like light fittings, switches and socket outlets are functional and safe for use.

-How long should a domestic electrical testing report take?
+How long should an electrical inspection take?

 The amount of time an eicr will take depends on many things, including: